-To determine the reliability of Wi-Fi networks for speech transmission quantitatively, we conducted the following experiments.
-The experimental setup comprises a mobile device that records and sends an audio file over a WLAN to the server.
+To explore the quality and reliability of Wi-Fi networks for speech transmission quantitatively, we conducted the following experiments.
+The experimental setup comprises a mobile device that records and sends an audio file over a Wi-Fi network to the server.
 The server runs speech recognition software on the file and converts it into text data.
-A third machine is used to send huge amounts of data over the WLAN to create heavy network traffic.
+A third machine is used to send huge amounts of data over the Wi-Fi network to create heavy network traffic.
 We define two performance metrics:

-- 1. Quality of the speech received: The received audio file is replayed and rated as very clear, understandable, or not clear by humans. - Text-to-speech ratio: This is calculated as the average ratio of the number of words accurately converted into text with respect to the amount of audio sent.
+1. Quality of the speech received: The received audio file is replayed and rated it as very clear, understandable, or not clear by humans.

+2. Text-to-speech ratio: This is calculated as the average ratio of the number of words accurately converted into text with respect to the amount of audio sent.

 These metrics were measured in a series of experiments where the speaker was either stationary or mobile, and with and without the presence of ambient and network noise.

-Figure 3 shows the results of the tests.
+Fig. 3 shows the results of the tests.